gabrieli/waddle/temp/waddle-manager-docs/FUTURE_WORK.md

-# Future Work - Waddle Manager
+# Future Work - Waddle

 ## Post-MVP Features

-This document outlines potential features and improvements for future versions of Waddle Manager after the initial MVP release.
+This document outlines potential features and improvements for future versions of Waddle after the initial MVP release.

 ## Version 2.0 Features